 The platform mostly deals with telecom providers like Verizon, Sprint, Cox, and AT&T, but you can choose from over 20 other providers to save from.

-To claim the service, you’ll have to upload a recent copy of your bill or connect your online account directly.
 The platform then requires that you provide details about the service you’re already receiving.

 Once you’re linked, Truebill begins negotiating a lower rate.
 It does this in a number of ways, which may include cutting back on bogus fees, helping you subscribe to a promotional plan, or just by simply lowering the rate.